GStreamer/gstreamer/markdown/design/playbin.md

 ## Gapless playback feature

-playbin has an "about-to-finish" signal.
+playbin has an `about-to-finish` signal.
 The application should configure a new uri (and optional suburi) in the callback.
 When the current media finishes, this new media will be played next.